inno-devops-labs/S24-core-course-labs/lab1.md

 ## Task 2: Well Decorated Description

-**To earn an additional 4 points**, follow these steps:
+**4 Points:**

 1. Update `PYTHON.md`:
-   - Update the `PYTHON.md` file and describe all the best practices you applied to your web application.
+   - Describe best practices applied in the web application.
    - Explain how you followed coding standards, implemented testing, and ensured code quality.

-2. Create `README.md`:
-   - Create a `README.md` file in the `app_python` folder.
+2. Create `README.md` in `app_python` folder:
-   - Use a Markdown template to describe your Python web application.
+   - Use a Markdown template to document the Python web application.

+3. Ensure:
+   - Maintain a clean `.gitignore` file.
+   - Use a concise `requirements.txt` file for required dependencies.

+### List of Requirements

+- MSK Time timezone set up
+- 2 PRs created
+- README includes Overview
+- Nice Markdown decoration
+- Local installation details in README

 ## Bonus Task: Additional Web Application

-**To earn an additional 2.5 points:**
+**2.5 Points:**

 1. Create `app_*` Folder:
    - Create a folder named `app_*` in the main project directory, replacing `*` with a programming language of your choice (other than Python).